artembo/django-tarantool/README.md

 ### Limitations:

-- altering tables not supported (need to squash existed migrations or remove it and make again)
+- altering tables is not supported (need to squash existed migrations or remove it and make again)
-- transactions is not supported (only atomic)
+- transactions are not supported (only atomic)